6 Natural Ways to Treat Bruises

 One of the fastest and cheapest natural solutions to treat bruises is ice.

-It’s the first thing you should do after an injury, since it helps reduce inflammation by contracting blood vessels.
+It’s the first thing you should do after an injury, since it helps reduce inflammation by contracting the blood vessels.

 This diminishes pain and helps prevent bruises from forming.